Pumpkin French Toast

 How to Store and Reheat Leftovers

-• Make sure to cool the slices before storing them in airtight containers (or zip-top bags) in your refrigerator.
+• Store in the fridge: Make sure to cool the toasted slices before storing them in airtight containers (or zip-top bags) in your refrigerator.
 Leftover pumpkin French toast will keep for up to 3 days in the fridge.

 • To freeze French toast, place the bread slices on a baking sheet and freeze them for half an hour or until frozen solid.
 Then transfer them to freezer bags, and store them in the freezer for 1 to 2 months.
 Reheat directly from frozen.